 Ideally, a fresh (not pressed and dried) duplicate specimen - if the species is to be included in one of the archives described above - that is not to be included in the herbarium should be used for identification.
-Identification requires basic knowledge of morphological characteristics of different plant families, plant keys, access to a herbarium (University of Wyoming, University of Florida, etc.), a clean bench space in the lab, and a dissecting microscope, and dissecting kit.
-If there is any doubt, a duplicate specimen should be submitted to a taxonomic expert for identification, or specimen can be compared to online or local herbarium collections.
+Identification requires basic knowledge of morphological characteristics of different plant families, plant keys, a clean bench space in the lab, and a dissecting microscope and kit.
+If there is any doubt, a duplicate specimen should be submitted to a taxonomic expert for identification, or the specimen can be compared to online or local herbarium collections.
 Attempts should first be made to identify unknowns at the Domain Support Facility and possibly with the assistance of a herbarium.
-If identification is not possible, specimens can be sent to experts in regional flora.
+If identification is not possible, specimens can be sent to experts in the regional flora.